ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 1. Using predicates to filter events.
 2. Using queries to define more complex interactions.

-Before adventuring into these methods, think well if you really need them or there may already be some :ref:`Advanced Features <advanced_use_cases>` that can help you achieve your goal in a simpler way.
-If you implement custom assertions, consider that during time the way assertions are implemented may change and so 1) you may not benefit from future improvements and 2) in some case you may suffer from backward compatibility issues (although we strive to keep them to a minimum).
+Before venturing into these methods, consider if you really need them or if there may already be some :ref:`Advanced Features <advanced_use_cases>` that can help you achieve your goal in a simpler way.
+If you implement custom assertions, consider that over time the way assertions are implemented may change and so 1) you may not benefit from future improvements and 2) in some cases you may suffer from backward compatibility issues (although we strive to keep them to a minimum).